 He said, “I have not gained anything, but I have lost many things.
 I have lost my desires, my dreams, my sleep, my anger, my greed, my ambition, my ego — I have lost so many things.
 And I have gained nothing, nothing at all.
 But by losing all those things I have come home.
 I have become just myself — a purity, a clarity, a cloudless sky.”

 I am not giving you anything; on the contrary I am taking things away from you.
 In fact, if you think in terms of things, you are far superior to me, because you have many more things which I don’t have.
 You have a big ego…I cannot compete with you.
 You have great greed, possessiveness, jealousy, anger.
 You have a thousand and one things.
-I am a poor man compared to you, very poor, nothing to claim — or ONLY nothing to claim.
+I am a poor man compared to you, very poor, nothing to claim — or only nothing to claim.
 And if you are courageous enough, you are going to become a nothing yourself sooner or later.

 I am not teaching a way, I am not giving you a goal.
 I am taking all ways away, all goals away.

-From Be Still and Know, Chapter Six
+From Be Still and Know, Discourse #6

 Copyright© OSHO International Foundation